Business for Engineers

 Personal & Corporate Finance

-80% of adults in the UK have had no financial education and a third have less than £1000 in savings.
-The state of money education in this country is pretty poor but by no means exceptional.
-Getting a basic understanding of money and how it works is (we think) essential to being able to understand how business’ work too.
+Thursday Lecture - According to one study 80% of adults in the UK have had no financial education and a third have less than £1000 in savings.
+The state of money education in this country is pretty poor but by no means unusual.
+Getting a basic understanding of money and how it works is essential to being able to understand how business’ work too.
 A business needs money to be able to do what it hopes to do, to survive difficult changes in circumstance, just like us.
 The goal of a business should not be to make money, money is just the fuel to move the business closer to a more meaningful goal.
 Just like people, our reason to live is not to make money, but having it and knowing how to utilise it effectively helps us live the life we want to live.

 Some themes for the week: